LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 .. rubric::  Modular Multiplication Table

 We have introduced the remainder operator ``%`` and mentioned have the corresponding mathematical term is "mod".
-We can extend that to the idea of mudular arithmetic systems.
+We can extend that to the idea of modular arithmetic systems.
 For example, if we only look at remainders mod 7, we can just consider numbers 0, 1, 2, 3, 4, 5, and 6.
 We can do multiplication and addition and take remainders mod 7 to get answers in the same range.
 For example 3 * 5 mod 7